Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 So, I had a chat with the lady who taught me the right way to do affiliate marketing, and believe me, she’s the one you want to learn it from too.

-Here’s what Michelle had to say about affiliate marketing and blogging in general (- and one really interesting statement about who can implement affiliate marketing!)
+Here’s what Michelle had to say about how to make money with affiliate marketing and blogging in general (- and one really interesting statement about who can implement affiliate marketing!)

 What got you started down the work for yourself path?
 Why did you choose blogging?